Rhinoplasty (Nasal Surgery)

 Thanks to Rhinoplasty, Dr. Mele and his experienced San Francisco Bay Area staff can reduce the size of an overly large nose, enlarge a small nose and eliminate abnormalities in misshapen noses.
 Rhinoplasty surgery can dramatically improve overall appearance and significantly increase self-esteem.

-Dr. Mele will spend time discussing your expectations and the specifics of your rhinoplasty procedure to ensure that you are comfortable with each facet of your nose surgery.
+Dr. Mele will spend time discussing your expectations and the specifics of your Cosmetic Nasal Surgery procedure to ensure that you are comfortable with each facet of your nose surgery.
 Dr. Mele uses state-of-the-art computer simulation during your consultation to facilitate communication, and help make certain that you are fully informed before surgery.
 Making certain expectations match results helps assure that you will be satisfied with your results.
 Our San Francisco East Bay Area, Walnut Creek office is relaxing, and our friendly support staff will instantly put you at ease.

 When we get down to basics, there are only two ways to change the shape of the nose.
 Either volume is removed, like to lessen a bump on the nose, or volume is added to create definition when absent.
 Often the combination of lowering bumps and building up more refined features is utilized.
 This allows for the reduction of a big nose, with enhancement of the best features.